 How to Get a Medical Marijuana Card in California: The Complete Rundown

-Now that you know the benefits let’s find out how you can apply for a medical marijuana card in California.
+Now that you know the benefits, let’s find out how to apply for a medical marijuana card in California.

 1 – The Traditional Method

-Technology has advanced in California to the point where you no longer need to go down this route.
-However, if you are old-fashioned, here is how you proceed.
+Technology has advanced in California to the point where you no longer need to go down the traditional appointment route.
+However, if you prefer talking to someone face-to-face, here is how you proceed.
 First of all, you must be aged 18+ or else you need the approval of a parent or guardian.
 You can schedule an appointment with a physician who will examine you and decide if you are eligible.
 Please go to the ‘Qualifying Conditions’ section to see if your ailment is on the list.

 You must provide proof of ID; a government or state-issued ID card or a driver’s license is acceptable.
 Only residents of the state of California can apply, and they must provide proof of residency.
 You can meet the criteria via a mortgage or rental agreement, utility bill, or DMV motor vehicle registration.